 In 2009, the BOD passed a resolution temporarily suspending the implementation of the above proposed increase in the authorized capital stock of the Parent Company.

-As at December 31, 2022, the Parent Company has no updated plans to increase its authorized capital stock, or to modify any issued shares or to exchange them to another class.
+As at December 31, 2024, the Parent Company has no updated plans to increase its authorized capital stock, or to modify any issued shares or to exchange them to another class.

 The Parent Company has not sold any unregistered securities for the past 3 years.
-As at December 31, 2023 and 2022, the Parent Company has 2.50 billion shares listed on the PSE and has a total of 429 shareholders and 431 shareholders, respectively.
+As at December 31, 2024 and 2023, the Parent Company has 2.50 billion shares listed on the PSE and has a total of 426 and 429 shareholders, respectively.